Missouri, South Carolina Face Deadlines To Approve Sports Betting

 Pro Teams Support Sports Betting

-The House in March approved sports betting legislation on a 115-33 vote, but now, with the Senate making changes, both chambers must agree on a final bill.
+In March, the House approved sports betting legislation with 115-33 votes, but now, with the Senate making changes, both chambers must agree on a final bill.

 Missouri’s professional sports teams are pushing for sports betting to be legalized.